HumptyDumptyDevs/BlockLock/README.md

 ## What is BlockLock
 BlockLock is a web extension that works similarly to web2 password manager plugins like 1Pass, however the difference is that the storing of sensitve data is done on chain.
-We chose to store data on Oasis chain simply because they are privacy focused and it is easy to encrupt data and store it on chain.
+We chose to store data on Oasis chain simply because they are privacy focused and it is easy to encrypt data and store it on chain.

 ## Layout